phetsims/sun/doc/Checkbox.md

 ### To be fully screen reader accessible 2 design cycles may be required to complete the design:
 * **1 - Core/Essential Description:**
-    * a unique accessible name;
+    * _Accessible Name_ - must be unique;
-    * accessible help text that reads true in either state, and is accessible on-demand with screen reader's cursor keys;
+    * _Accessible Help Text_ - must read true in either state;
 * **2 - Interactive Description:**
-    * two accessible context responses - one describing what happens upon getting checked, and one that describes what happens upon getting unchecked.
+    * Two _Accessible Context Responses_ - one describing what happens upon getting checked, and one that describes what happens upon getting unchecked.

 #### A checkbox focus event communicates:
 * [The designed accessible name] + [unchecked] + [checkbox]